echogarden-project/echogarden/docs/Engines.md

 **Offline**:
 * [OpenAI Whisper](https://github.com/openai/whisper) (`whisper`): high accuracy transformer-based model.
 Supports 99 languages.
 There are several models of different sizes, some are multilingual, and some are English only (`.en`): `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large`, `large-v1` and `large-v2`. _Note_: large models are not currently auto-downloaded as Echogarden packages, but may become available in the future.
-* [Vosk](https://github.com/alphacep/vosk-api) (`vosk`): models available for [25+ languages](https://alphacephei.com/vosk/models). _Note_: Vosk is not included in the default installation, but you can add support for it using `npm install @echogarden/vosk -g`.
-You'll need to download a model yourself and specify its directory path via the `vosk.modelPath` option.
+* [Vosk](https://github.com/alphacep/vosk-api) (`vosk`): models available for 25+ languages. _Note_: Vosk is not included in the default installation, but you can add support for it using `npm install @echogarden/vosk -g`.
+You'll need to manually [download a model](https://alphacephei.com/vosk/models) and specify its directory path via the `vosk.modelPath` option.
 * [Silero](https://github.com/snakers4/silero-models) (`silero`): models available for English, Spanish, German and Ukrainian.
 For [non-commercial use only](https://github.com/snakers4/silero-models/blob/master/LICENSE).

 **Cloud based**: